linagora/angular-translate-quality/readme.md

 About attributes, only **alt** and **title** are verified.
 * **options.indent**: The indentation used in translation files.
 Default is `\t`.
 * **ignore_order**: Normally keys should be arranged in alphabetical order to ease search for a specific key.
-Using this option this check can be deactivated.
+Using this option, this check can be deactivated.
 Default is `false`.
 * **ignore_empty_values**: Normally values should not be empty.
-Using this option this check can be deactivated.
+Using this option, this check can be deactivated.
 Default is `false`.